alan-turing-institute/synthetic_data_release/README.md

 python inference_cli.py -D data/cchic_cleaned -RC tests/inference/runconfig_cchic.json -O tests/inference
 ```

+Note that the prior information is set to 0.5 for all cases here but the real prior probabilities of HIC/CIR disease are different.
+Please request these from the developers.
 The results file produced after successfully running the script can be parsed with the function `load_results_inference` provided in `utils/analyse_results.py`.